-Management of conflicting interests.
+- 7. Management of conflicting interests. - a.

-- a.
 Committee.
 The committee on Intellectual Property and Financial Conflicts of Interest is a standing committee of the University Senate whose membership is elected at the May meeting of the University Senate.
 The Committee will have eight (8) members.
 One member will be elected by the University Senate from each of the following faculties: Business, Education, Fine Arts, Health Sciences, Law, Library, Medicine, and Arts and Sciences.
-The vice president for research or designee will be a non-voting ex officio member.
+The Vice President for Research or designee will be a non-voting ex officio member.
 Elected members will serve 3-year terms (a maximum of two terms), with two or three terms expiring in each of the first 2 years and three terms expiring in the third year.
-The chair of the committee will be selected by its membership by October 15 each year; in the absence of a chair, the vice president for research or designee will convene the committee. - b.
+The chair of the committee will be selected by its membership by October 15 each year; in the absence of a chair, the Vice President for Research or designee will convene the committee. - b.
 Committee responsibilities.
 The responsibilities of the Committee, relative to financial conflicts of interest, will be to receive disclosures with real or perceived conflicts of interest.
-The vice president for research, in consultation with the Committee chair, may triage those disclosures that an informed public would not reasonably expect to constitute a conflict.
+The vice president for research, in consultation with the Committee chair or the University General Counsel, may triage those disclosures that an informed general public would not reasonably expect to constitute a conflict.
 Disclosures with real or perceived conflict of interest will be sent to the Committee for review in a face-to-face meeting of a quorum of the Committee within 30 days of receiving the disclosure.
-By written or electronic memo, the Committee chair will inform the president, vice president for research, and cognate dean or supervisor of the Committee's opinion as to whether there is reasonable expectation that a significant financial interest will influence conduct of research.
+By written or electronic memo, the Committee chair will inform the President, Vice President for Research, and cognate dean or supervisor of the Committee's opinion as to whether there is reasonable expectation that a significant financial interest will influence conduct of research.
 The memo will include recommendations on management, reduction or elimination of the conflict of interest.
-The President will accept or modify the recommendations and communicate the decision and any required actions in writing to the investigator, or may sign an Authorization of Waiver under BOA Policy 4.35.
+The President will accept or modify the recommendations and communicate the decision and any required actions in writing to the investigator, or may sign an Authorization of Waiver under BOR Policy 4.35.

 The Institutional Review Board will be consulted if reasonable evidence exists that a research project involves human subject research.
 The evaluation criteria do not vary by funding or regulatory oversight.